 Specialty Functional Medicine Testing

-We offer naturopathic and functional medicine testing to individuals in the Kansas City area in order to gain further insight into the causes and progression of their autoimmune conditions, fatigue, insomnia, behavioral issues, autism spectrum disorder, hormone-related issues, gastrointestinal disorders, and more.
+We offer naturopathic and functional medicine testing in order to gain further insight into the causes and progression of their autoimmune conditions, fatigue, insomnia, behavioral issues, autism spectrum disorder, hormone-related issues, gastrointestinal disorders, and more.
 The results of these specialty labs are important because they provide us with additional information that helps us to construct more effective, individually-tailored wellness plans and help you become healthier and happier, faster.

 The tests described below are just a few of lab tests that have helped many of our patients along the path of renewed health.
 Because we take an individualized approach with each patient, we may recommend different functional medicine testing options for your specific case.

 Micronutrient Status Testing

 Our micronutrient testing gives insight into patients’ state of health by measuring functional deficiencies at the cellular level.
 The test allows us to measure how well the body utilizes vitamins, minerals, amino/fatty acids, antioxidants, and metabolites.
 These micronutrients are the building blocks from which the body produces enzymes, hormones, and other substances essential for proper growth, development, and good health.
 This test provides the basis of a personalized, functional medicine approach in addressing a broad variety of clinical conditions including arthritis, cancer, cardiovascular risk, diabetes, various immunological disorders, metabolic disorders, and micronutrient deficiencies.

 Digestion and Stool Analysis